USS Detroit (CL-8): World War II

 Detroit sailed from San Francisco on 10 November 1942 for Kodiak, Alaska, to become flagship for Commander, Task Group 8.6 (TG 8.6), and patrol between Adak and Attu Islands to prevent further enemy penetration of the Aleutians.
 On 12 January 1943, she covered the unopposed landings made on Amchitka to gain a base from which to cut the Japanese Supply line, and after repairs at Bremerton from February–March, returned to patrol duty to intercept reinforcements trying to reach the Japanese garrisons on Kiska and Attu.
 In April, she bombarded Holtz Bay and Chichagof Harbor on Attu, returning the next month to join in the assault and capture of the island.
 In August, under the command of Captain H. G. Sickel, she took part in the bombardments of Kiska, then covered the landings of 15 August which revealed that the island had been secretly evacuated.

 Detroit remained in Alaskan waters until 1944, operating with the covering group for the western Aleutian bases.
 In June, she saw action with Task Force 94 (TF 94) during the bombardment of shore installations in the Kuriles.
 She sailed from Adak on 25 June, and after repairs at Bremerton, arrived at Balboa, Panama on 9 August to serve as temporary flagship of the Southeast Pacific Force.
 She patrolled on the west coast of South America until December.

 Clearing San Francisco on 16 January 1945, Detroit arrived at Ulithi on 4 February for duty with the 5th Fleet.
-She acted as flagship for the replenishment group serving the fast carrier task forces until the end of the war, and entered Tokyo Bay on 1 September.
+During Detroit's time she would provide support during the landings and battle of Iwo Jima.
+Before April 1, Detroit would be assigned to Task Group 50.8 as the flagship of the Logistics Support Group of the Fifth Fleet during the Battle of Okinawa.
+Detroit and Task Group 50.8 was commanded by Rear Admiral D. B. Beary covering Detroit and over 95 logistics ships.
+Detroit entered Tokyo Bay on 1 September.
 Detroit was one of two ships present at both Pearl Harbor on 7 December 1941 and the signing of the Japanese surrender (the other being West Virginia).
 Detroit continued to direct replenishment operations for the Occupation fleet and in addition, the repatriation of Japanese to the home islands from Pacific bases.
 She left Tokyo Bay on 15 October for the United States with returning servicemen on board, as part of Operation Magic Carpet.